This article about family law was last updated in 2024.

 Looking at the contributions made by both parties during the marriage or relationship including:

-• Indirect financial contributions such as gifts and inheritance from families
+- Indirect financial contributions such as gifts and inheritances from families

-• Contributions to the welfare of the family, including any contribution made in the capacity as parent and homemaker
+- Contributions to the welfare of the family, including any contribution made in the capacity of parent and homemaker

 FUTURE NEEDS